animeshrick/flutter_interview_questions/README.md

 Unless the method is declared as static it is classified as an instance method in a class.
 They are allowed to access instance variables.
 To call the method of this class you have to first create an object.

+## didchangedependancies():
+In Flutter, didChangeDependencies() is called only a few moments after the state loads its dependencies.
+With this method, we can use context outside of build().
+### want to use MediaQuery.of(context) outside of build():
+- @override
+- void didChangeDependencies() {
+-     // MediaQuery.of(context)
+-     super.didChangeDependencies();
+- }
+- Widget build(BuildContext context) {
+-    /* */
+- }

+## didUpdateWidget(Widget oldWidget):
+didUpdateWidget() is called if the parent widget changes and has to rebuild this widget (because it needs to give it different data), but it's being rebuilt with the same runtimeType, then this method is called.This is because Flutter is re-using the state, which is long lived.

+## deactivate():
+The framework calls this method whenever it removes this State object from the tree. dispose, which is called after deactivate if the widget is removed from the tree permanently.